• Recipes

 Pie Crust

-• Remove the dough from the food processor, press it together so it all sticks together.
-Divide the dough in half and wrap each one in plastic wrap.
-Freeze one for later and refrigerate one for an hour.
+6. Remove the dough from the food processor, press it together so it all sticks together and wrap it in plastic wrap.
+Refrigerate for an hour.

 Apple Filling

-• In a large bowl combine peel and sliced apples with the lemon and brown sugar and let it macerate for about an hour.
+1. In a large bowl combine peel and sliced apples with the lemon and granulated and let it macerate for about an hour.

-• Before assembling the pie, toss the fruits with the vanilla, cinnamon, nutmeg, salt and cornstarch until they're evenly coated.
+3. Before assembling the pie, toss the fruits with the brown sugar, vanilla, cinnamon, nutmeg, salt and cornstarch until they're evenly coated.

 Brown Sugar Streusel